 Students must complete the Medical Office Clerk and/or the Medical Registration and Admissions Specialist certificate programs to progress into this program.
-Students are encouraged to work closely with the MOA faculty advisor when planning their academic schedules.
-All courses must be successfully completed with a grade of 'C' or higher.
-Please be advised that courses are not listed in the order in which they should be taken.
+Students are encouraged to work closely with the Medical Office program chair when planning their academic schedules.

+All courses must be successfully completed with grades of 'C' or higher.
+Courses are not listed below in the order in which they should be taken.